-Fire and theft with CAC insurance provides protection for your vehicle in case it is damaged by specific non-collision incidents.
-Fire and theft with CAC insurance pays to repair or replace your vehicle in case of the following specific circumstances:
+Collision insurance provides protection for your vehicle in case it is damaged in a collision.
+Collision insurance pays to repair or replace your vehicle if it:

-For fire and theft with CAC insurance you must pick a deductible which is the amount that you agree to pay out of pocket when you have a claim.
+For collision insurance, you must pick a deductible, which is the amount that you agree to pay out of pocket when you have a claim.

 Choosing a higher deductible is an easy way to lower your insurance premium.
 Be sure you choose a deductible that you can afford to pay out of pocket at any time.